jmvirta/spatialPCA/README.md

 The code files are:

 - code_algorithm.R, an implementation of the algorithm for computing the mininizer as described in Section 4 of the manuscript
+- code_simulation_1.R, code for running Simulation study #1 in Section 5.1 of the manuscript and for producing the result Figures 2 and 3

 As proven in Corollary 2 of the manuscript, the algorithm is guaranteed to converge in a finite number of iterations.